tendermint/tendermint/spec/consensus/light-client.md

 **Observation 1.** If *h.Header.bfttime + tp > now*, we trust the old
 validator set *h.Header.NextV*.

-When we say we trust *h.Header.NextV* we do *not* trust that each individual validator in *h.Header.NextV* is correct, but we only trust the fact that at most 1/3 of them are faulty (more precisely, the faulty ones have at most 1/3 of the total voting power).
+When we say we trust *h.Header.NextV* we do *not* trust that each individual validator in *h.Header.NextV* is correct, but we only trust the fact that less than 1/3 of them are faulty (more precisely, the faulty ones have less than 1/3 of the total voting power).

 ### Functions

-The function *CanTrust* checks whether to trust header *h2* based on the trusted header *h1*.
-It does so by (potentially) building transitive trust relation between *h1* and *h2*, over some intermediate headers.
-For example, in case we cannot trust header *h2* based on the trusted header *h1*, the function *CanTrust* will try to find headers such that we can transition trust from *h1* over intermediate headers to *h2*.
+The function *CanTrust* checks whether to trust header *untrusted_h* based on the trusted header *trusted_h*.
+It does so by (potentially) building transitive trust relation between *trusted_h* and *untrusted_h*, over some intermediate headers.
+For example, in case we cannot trust header *untrusted_h* based on the trusted header *trusted_h*, the function *CanTrust* will try to find headers such that we can transition trust from *trusted_h* over intermediate headers to *untrusted_h*.
 We will give two implementations of *CanTrust*, the one based on bisection that is recursive and the other that is non-recursive.
 We give two implementations as recursive version might be easier to understand but non-recursive version might be simpler to formally express and verify using TLA+/TLC.

-Both implementations of *CanTrust* function are based on *CheckSupport* function that implements the skipping conditions under which we can trust a header *h2* given the trust in the header *h1* as a single step, i.e., it does not assume ensuring transitive trust relation between headers through some intermediate headers.
+Both implementations of *CanTrust* function are based on *CheckSupport* function that implements the skipping conditions under which we can trust a header *untrusted_h* given the trust in the header *trusted_h* as a single step, i.e., it does not assume ensuring transitive trust relation between headers through some intermediate headers.

 In order to incentivize correct behavior of validators that run Tendermint consensus protocol, fork detection protocol (it will be explained in different document) is executed in case of a fork (conflicting